soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-89 Bulk Parts and Cuts.* ::

-Every bulk part or cut of a processed meat and meat product, offered for sale or sold at retail, shall be labeled as to moisture content in accordance with the provisions of § 4-82 of these rules and regulations and such labeling as to moisture content shall be identical to the labeling of the whole processed meat or meat product, except that a clear and conspicuous placard or sign stating that "all products comply with applicable maximum moisture requirements of New York City Law," at or near such meat, shall be sufficient to fulfill the requirements of this rule and regulation.
+Every bulk part or cut of a processed meat and meat product, offered for sale or sold at retail, shall be labeled as to moisture content in accordance with the provisions of 6 RCNY § 4-82 and such labeling as to moisture content shall be identical to the labeling of the whole processed meat or meat product, except that a clear and conspicuous placard or sign stating that "all products comply with applicable maximum moisture requirements of New York City Law," at or near such meat, shall be sufficient to fulfill the requirements of this rule and regulation.